xyproto/algernon/README.md

 * The use of Lua allows for short development cycles, where code is interpreted when the page is refreshed.
 * Supports [Markdown](https://github.com/russross/blackfriday), [Amber](https://github.com/eknkc/amber) and [GCSS](https://github.com/yosssi/gcss).
 * No support for caching or template compilation, yet.
-* Not using the term "http2 web server" may limit how easy this application is to search for... until now!
 * Will not run without a Redis server to connect to.
 * HTTP/2 is still pretty new, and so is the [http2](https://github.com/bradfitz/http2) package. `i/o timeout` messages may appear in the log when a HTTP client is done loading a page, but this does not seem to cause any problems.